stomp-php/stomp-php/README.md

 ## Contributing

+[Composer](https://getcomposer.org/) is required for dependency management.To contribute, please fork/clone the codebase and run:

+    $ composer install

+This will install PHP dependencies required for development/testing.

-We code in `PSR2`, please use our predefined `pre_commit.sh` hook.
+We code in `PSR2`, and enfore this standard with [PHP Codesniffer](https://github.com/squizlabs/PHP_CodeSniffer).

+Please use our predefined `pre_commit.sh` hook to validate your commit, which will validate coding standards and execute the Unit test suite.

 ## Tests

-To run the tests you first need to fetch the dependencies for the test suite via composer:
+To run the tests you first need to fetch the dependencies for the test suite via Composer:

-    $ php composer.phar install
+    $ composer install

+The Unit test suite is located at `./tests/Unit/`.
+To execute the suite run `./run_phpunit.sh`.

-The functional testsuite is divided into three broker versions.
+The functional test suite is divided into three broker versions.
 Currently it's running on `ActiveMq` (Port 61010), `Apollo` (61020), `RabbitMq` (61030).
 Apollo should be configured to use admin:password and RabbitMq to guest:guest.
 While ActiveMq must be configured to use no login at all.